Establishing your budget and finances

-Understanding what your budget is before you start your search will give you a realistic idea of the size, location and type of property you can afford and make the search process much more efficient.
-When calculating your budget, there are a number of factors to consider:
+Understanding what your budget is before you start your search will give you a realistic idea of the size, location and type of property you can afford and will make the search process much more efficient.
+When calculating your budget, there are several factors to consider.

-When you have found right property you will need to secure it through making an 'offer'.
+When you have found the right property you will need to secure it through making an 'offer'.
 There are some costs to consider at this stage.

 You will be required to pay a holding deposit, which is usually the equivalent of one week's rent and which will be offset against the first rental payment if the tenancy goes ahead.
 You need to carefully read the terms of the holding deposit receipt before signing it.
 In some circumstances, you may be refunded all or part of this money if the tenancy does not go ahead, in some circumstances you will not.

-If the tenancy is to be an assured shorthold tenancy (AST) then the landlord will pay the cost of any referencing.
-Where the proposed tenancy is not going to be an AST then you may be required to pay for referencing.
+If the tenancy is to be an Assured Shorthold Tenancy (AST), the landlord will pay the cost of any referencing.
+Where the proposed tenancy is not going to be an AST, you may be required to pay for referencing.

 For more information talk to a KFH letting agent.

 If your offer has been accepted (subject to contract and satisfactory references) then before the tenancy starts you will need to make the following payments at this stage of the process:

 Usually equivalent to one month’s rent, but as set out in the tenancy agreement.
 The holding deposit will be deducted from the first payment.
 Further rent payments will usually then be collected via direct debit from your nominated UK bank account or you may be required to set up a standing order.

 Under the Tenant Fee Act 2019, if your tenancy is an AST there is a limit to the amount of deposit you can be required to pay.
 For tenancies with a rent up to £50,000 per annum, this is no more than the equivalent of five weeks' rent.
 For tenancies over £50,000 per annum, this will be no more than the equivalent of six weeks' rent.